FreePYQ logoFreePYQ

 Explanation:

 In a body-centered cubic (BCC) lattice, each atom is surrounded by 8 nearest neighbors.
 The coordination number is calculated by considering the central atom and the atoms at the corners of the cube.
 Each corner atom contributes 1/8th to the central atom, but since there are 8 corners, the total contribution is 8 * (1/8) = 1 atom from corners, plus the central atom itself, but in BCC, the central atom's coordination number comes from the surrounding atoms.
-Thus, the coordination number is 8 (option A).
+So, the coordination number is 8 (option A).
 Options B, C, and D correspond to simple cubic, face-centered cubic, or other structures, not BCC.

 Question 38